-The directors of Pengana Capital Limited, the Responsible Entity of Pengana Axiom International Ethical Fund (Hedged) (formerly Pengana International Fund - Ethical Opportunity) (the "Fund"), present their report together with the financial statements of the Fund, for the year ended 30 June 2021.
+The Directors of Pengana Capital Limited, the Responsible Entity of Pengana Axiom International Ethical Fund (Hedged) (the "Fund"), present their report together with the financial statements of the Fund, for the year ended 30 June 2022.

 Principal activities

 The Fund invests primarily in listed global equities in accordance with the provisions of the Fund's Constitution.